octalsrc/r-maze/README.md

 Your goal is to find the legendary treasure known as the *Eye of the Pharaohs*.
 This task is complicated by a maze of dark, twisty hallways lit only by your flashlight.
+And your flashlight's battery is running out.